japandotorg/shinku/docs/cog.rst

     it is always sent as a :class:`PaginatorInterface`.

-.. py:function:: jsk retain <toggle: bool>
+.. py:function:: shin retain <toggle: bool>

     Toggles whether variables defined in REPL sessions are retained into future sessions.
 (OFF by default)